Building Management System (BMS system)

 By 2025, building automation control systems (BACS) will be mandatory in all commercial buildings in the EU.
 It's part of a growing push to increase building efficiency while boosting energy performance.

 The challenge for the building industry, from property owners to facility managers, is to equip themselves with the best control systems that can be quickly installed and configured to comply with these regulations in the shortest possible time.
 A modern BMS solution needs to be fully compatible with older systems, while also fully integrated with the new world of the Internet of Things (IoT).
-This allows the BMS to be deployed on any building in an owner's portfolio, from legacy units to new builds.
+This allows the BMS to be deployed on any building in an owner's portfolio, from legacy units to new builds making such systems very versatile for building maintenance across the industry.

 Add value to your building with the Wattsense solution